UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-The grounds of Rievaulx Abbey are open.
-Takeaway catering is available.
-Our shop is open but all other indoor areas remain closed, and safety measures are in place to keep everyone safe.
-You need to book your visit in advance.
-Please keep in mind the government’s latest advice on travelling.
+The grounds and interior spaces (with the exception of the Museum) at Rievaulx Abbey are open.
+Measures are still in place to keep everyone safe, and you need to book your visit in advance.
 Find out more below.

 We've made some changes to help keep you safe, and things might be a little different when you visit.
 Here's everything you need to know.